lbeckman314/md2tex/README.md

 # md2tex

 A small utility to convert markdown files to tex.
 Forked from [md2pdf](https://gitea.tforgione.fr/tforgione/md2pdf/), with an added focus on mdbook conversions.
-Also with the goal of contributing back upstream.
+Also with the goal of eventually contributing back upstream.

 Used by [mdbook-latex](https://github.com/lbeckman314/mdbook-latex) to generate PDF's.